symblai/symbl-docs/getting-started-with-async-api.md

 This guide walks you through how to send an audio file to the Async API to gain conversational insights on the audio.
 This API requires a URL of an audio file for Symbl to extract the data from.

 :::info
-You can also process audio file from your local pc or your server, for that [please check this](/docs/async-api/overview/audio/post-audio).
+You can also process audio files from your local pc or your server, for that [please check this](/docs/async-api/overview/audio/post-audio).
 :::

-For this example we've provided you an audio file which you can see below or you can also see it's URL here [here](https://symbltestdata.s3.us-east-2.amazonaws.com/sample_audio_file.wav).
+For this example we've provided you with an audio file which you can see below or you can also see it's URL here [here](https://symbltestdata.s3.us-east-2.amazonaws.com/sample_audio_file.wav).

 <p align="center">
 <iframe width="350" height="250" src="https://symbltestdata.s3.us-east-2.amazonaws.com/sample_audio_file.wav"></iframe>